KrAG2000/CodePlaneAI/README.md

 ### `POST /api/triggers/text`

 Creates an execution plan from a plain-English issue report.
+[Planned for future - Image assessment for better triage accuracy]

 Headers: